 About Harpers Handcrafted

 Harpers Handcrafted was founded with the intent to make something meaningful.
-In a world of pre-packaged, one-size-fits-all, generic, corporate, and unremarkable, we want to bring an undeniable uniqueness back to the things we produce.
-From marketing to woodworking, we handcraft strategies, projects, and experiences that are uncommon and undeniably full of the life and personality that reflects you and/or your business.
+In a world of pre-packaged, one-size-fits-all, generic, and unremarkable, we want to bring an undeniable uniqueness back to the things we produce.
+From woodworking to upholstery and more, we handcraft home décor and curate experiences that are uncommon and undeniably full of the life and personality that reflects you.

 About HH Projects